opensourcerouting/AFI/README.md

 <br>

 ### STEP 6.
 Build docker container where VMX can also be run
-This step uses the container built in previous step and builds another docker container where provided VMX can also be run.
+This step uses the container built in the previous step and builds another docker container where provided VMX can also be run.
 ```
 cd AFI/tools/docker